fireinrain/github-trending/README.md

 ## C#

+* 【2024-04-11】[blake502 / balatro\-apk\-maker](https://github.com/blake502/balatro-apk-maker) - Create a Balatro APK from your Steam version of Balatro
+* 【2024-04-11】[amantinband / error\-or](https://github.com/amantinband/error-or) - A simple, fluent discriminated union of an error or a result
 * 【2024-04-10】[ricardojoserf / NativeDump](https://github.com/ricardojoserf/NativeDump) - Dump lsass using only Native APIs by hand\-crafting Minidump files (without MinidumpWriteDump!)
 * 【2024-04-10】[belav / csharpier](https://github.com/belav/csharpier) - CSharpier is an opinionated code formatter for c\#
 * 【2024-04-08】[zoriya / Kyoo](https://github.com/zoriya/Kyoo) - A portable and vast media library solution